 If a child is struggling in the classroom, how do you identify possible difficulties, and what steps do you take?

 If any student is struggling academically, behaviourally, emotionally or socially, our teachers are highly trained to identify when a child needs additional support.
-The big advantage of our teacher-to-student ratio (1:6) in an inclusive environment is that it allows for teachers to prepare and apply the appropriate action needed to support our kids.
+The big advantage of our teacher-to-student ratio (one-to-six) in an inclusive environment is that it allows for teachers to prepare and apply the appropriate action needed to support our kids.

 Teachers can immediately reassess if the learning or behavioural strategies are effective, if not, they will communicate with our support staff and work together on a new programme.
-For example, if a student has ADHD or Dyslexia, they may develop loss of confidence or anxiety over school work.
+For example, if a student has ADHD or dyslexia, they may develop loss of confidence or anxiety over school work.
 Therefore, our teachers will coordinate with support staff to address these areas and create effective learning programmes while monitoring any changes and developments with the students.

 7. Canadian International School